cmbrandt/cxx-fundamentals/2_class_design_special.md

 Furthermore, in scenarios where an existing object is no longer needed and a new object is being constructed, move construction can be significantly faster than copy construction, though its performance may vary depending on the object's type.
 Thus, move operations can be seen as an optimized form of copy, enhancing efficiency in specific contexts.

+[when the compiler generates default move operations]

 ## Compiler Generated

+[below is the compiler-generator move operations]
+* member-wise move
+* included a manual destructor

 ```
 // Ex 1: Compiler generated